 Our present potential energy model is somewhat simplified.
-Thus, we do not get the correct values for the energies.
+Thus, we do not get the correct values for the energies in any particular atom.
 Really doing it right would require three dimensions and a more accurate potential energy.
 However, the basic conclusions would not change; only the numbers would change.